mdrights/LiveSlak/README.txt

 The "iso2usb.sh" script's runtime usage is explained in detail in a previous paragraph "Transfering ISO content to USB stick".

 This section explains how the script modifies the ISO for the enhanced USB functionality.

+== Layout of the USB stick ==

+The "iso2usb.sh" script wipes and re-partitions the USB stick unless the "-r" or refresh parameter is used.
+See section "Transfering ISO content to USB stick" for an explanation of all commandline switches.
+The script will create 3 partitions:

+  * First partition: a small (1 MB in size) FAT partition which  is not used for Slackware Live Edition.
+It can be used by an alternative bootloader if needed.
+You can also store your LUKS keyfile on it to unlock a LUKS-encrypted Slackware Linux computer (see the README_CRYPT.TXT file on your Slackware DVD for more information on LUKS keyfiles).
+  * Second partition: a 100 MB VFAT partition containing the kernel, initrd and all the other stuff required by syslinux and grub2 to boot Slackware Live Edition.
+  * Third partition: a Linux partition taking up all of the remaining space.
+It contains the actual liveslak modules, the persistent live storage and optionally your encrypted homedirectory.
+You can use the remainder of this Linux ext4 filesystem's free space to store anything you like.

+Note that this script is the only supported method of transfering the liveslak ISO content to a USB stick and make that USB stick into a persistent live OS.
+Several 3rd party tools (like multibootusb, rufus, unetbootin) that claim to be able to mix several Live OS'es on a single USB stick and make them all work in a multi-boot setup, are not currently supporting liveslak.

 == Mounting a filesystem in an encrypted container ==